-Before installing Sendbird Desk SDK, contact our sales team to enable Sendbird Desk on your dashboard.
-If you don't have an account for the Sendbird Dashboard, sign up to create a Sendbird application first.
+Before installing Sendbird Desk SDK, you will need an account on Sendbird Dashboard.
+Sign up to create a Sendbird application first.

 Note: A Sendbird application gets paired up with one client app.
 Agents can support customers across all platforms, but customers from different Sendbird applications are excluded because all data is limited to the scope of a single application.

 You can install the Desk SDK for Android using Gradle.